cfsengineering/CEASIOMpy/doc/source/user_guide/modules/SMTrain/index.rst

 Installation
 ------------

-The PredictiveTool module is a native |name| module, hence it is available and installed by default.
+The SMTrain module is a native |name| module, hence it is available and installed by default.

 Analyses
 --------

-The PredictiveTool module ...
+The SMTrain module ...

 Output
 ------

-PredictiveTool module outputs ...
+SMTrain module outputs ...

 Required CPACS input and settings
 ---------------------------------